 Have you shot a whitetail only to find it had one of these common diseases or parasites?

 The population itself, if unmanaged, can allow certain parasites, injuries, and viruses to run rampant with devastating effects.

-Here are the top ten threats, in no particular order, that plague whitetail deer nationwide.
+Here are the top ten deer disease threats, in no particular order, that plague whitetail deer nationwide.

 Blue Tongue (BTV)

 This virus is contracted by biting midges (Culicoides) when they are at their peak season between August and October.
 Symptoms include fever; swollen neck, tongue or eyelids; excessive salivation; sloughed or deformed hooves; reduced activity; and significant weight loss.
 The swelling causes the deer's tongue to take on a blue color, thus the name.